FishingHacks/ffhooks/README.md

 # lfhooks

-LFHooks adds more hooks to lightframe.
+LFHooks adds more hooks to featherframe.

 ## hooks